-- between 90 and 100% of the sub-fund's net assets on one or more equity markets, with 90% of the equity allocation in equities issued in one or more eurozone countries, across all industrial sectors and all market capitalisations.
-A maximum of 20% of net assets will be invested in small caps and micro caps; small caps refers to companies with a market capitalisation of less than EUR 1 billion; - between 0 and 10% of net assets in fixed-income or convertible products issued in EUR issued by governments or private issuers with any type of rating, including high yield.
-These investments in fixedincome products offer higher target returns than the EUR money market, whilst waiting for investment opportunities in equities; - between 0% and 10% of net assets: - o deposits, units or shares of European UCITS governed by European Directive 2009/65/EC or French UCITS (including units or shares of UCITS managed by the Rothschild & Co group.).
+- between 90 and 100% of the sub-fund's net assets on one or more equity markets, with (i) 90% of the equity component in equities issued in one or more eurozone countries and (ii) up to 10% of the equity component in equities issued in one or more European Union (non-eurozone) countries, as well as in equities issued in the United Kingdom or Switzerland, irrespective of industry or capitalisation.
+No more than 20% of net assets may be invested in small caps and micro caps, with companies whose market capitalisation is less than EUR 1 billion being defined as small caps. - between 0 and 10% of net assets in fixed-income or convertible products issued in EUR issued by governments or private issuers with any type of rating, including high yield.
+These investments in fixedincome products offer higher target returns than the EUR money market, whilst waiting for investment opportunities in equities;

+- between 0% and 10% of net assets:

+- o deposits,

+- o units or shares of European UCITS governed by European Directive 2009/65/EC or French UCITS (including units or shares of UCITS managed by the Rothschild & Co group.).